Velocidex/registry_hunter/docs/content/_index.md

 As DFIR practitioners, the Windows registry is a treasure trove of information.
-The Windows registry stores information about system configuration and therefore we can use it to understand what software was installed, how it was configured and hunt for mis-configuration or deliberate compromises to achieve attacker persistence.
+The Windows registry stores information about system configuration and therefore we can use it to understand what software was installed, how it was configured and hunt for misconfiguration or deliberate compromises to achieve attacker persistence.

 There are many tools out there to extract forensically relevant